codebydant/DBScan-PCL-Optimized/README.md

 -------------------
 ## Compile
-* Set "YOUR" PCL Build DIR in CMakeList.txt e.g: /opt/pcl-1.8.1/build
+* Set "YOUR" PCL Build DIR in CMakeList.txt e.g: /opt/pcl-1.8.1/build and saved.
 * Create a "build" folder

 in the main folder: